oxygenxml/web-author-sample-plugins/README.md

 Sample plugin to run an XSLT script over the current document and return the result to the client as string.

-### user-name-insert-operation-plugin

-This plugin contributes an equivalent of InsertFragmentOperation, but which support an ${user.name} editor variable that expands to the name of the current user.

 ### web-author-view-final-track-changes
 Oxygen XML Web Author plugin that defaults the track changes view mode to final.